Parents in Parliament (PiP)

 Parents in The Swiss Parliament

-In Collaboration with: Stefanie Bailer (University of Basel) and Sarah Bütikofer (University of Zürich)
+In Collaboration with: Stefanie Bailer and Sarah Bütikofer.

-How does having a small child, particularly a young child, affect the political behavior and success of parliamentarians?
-In this project we answer this question analyzing the parliamentary offices and political behavior of Swiss national parliamentarians.
+How does having a small child, particularly a young child, affect the political behaviour and success of parliamentarians?
+In this project we answer this question analysing the parliamentary offices and political behaviour of Swiss national parliamentarians.